texastribune/scuole-data/README.md

 ## District boundaries and campus coordinates

+TEA provides district boundaries and campus coordinates on [their open data site](https://schoolsdata2-tea-texas.opendata.arcgis.com/), which you can get to via the [School District Locator page](https://tea.texas.gov/texas-schools/general-information/school-district-locator).
+The latest district boundaries are listed under "Current Districts" and campus coordinates under "Current Campuses".
+Depending on what year you are updating for, you'll go to "Archived Schools Data" and click the school year you are updating for.

+Put the GeoJSON boundaries and coordinates in the respective folder: `tapr/reference/district/shapes/` or `tapr/reference/campus/shapes/`.

 ### District boundaries
-TEA also provides shape files for each district that can be found on the [TEA Data Download](http://tea.texas.gov/Texas_Schools/General_Information/School_District_Locator/School_District_Locator/) page.
+This was last updated for the 2020-21 school year.
+TEA provided the files as GeoJSONs.
 We don't display the actual shapes on the page because they're not accurate enough and may be misleading.
 They are useful for determining nearby districts and geolocating.

 ### Campus coordinates
+This was last updated for the 2020-21 school year.
+TEA provided the files as GeoJSONs.

+#### Older update instructions
 The latest shapefile `campuses_03-10-2020.shp` (fetched March 10, 2020) is for the 2018-2019 school year.
 It was downloaded as an `.sd` file, and unzipped with Unarchiver (a Mac program).
 The unzipped version yields a `schools.gdb` folder, which can be opened in QGIS ([instructions](https://gis.stackexchange.com/questions/26285/installing-file-geodatabase-gdb-support-in-qgis)).

-### Converting the shapefile
 We convert the TEA provided shapefile into a geojson file using [`ogr2ogr`](http://www.gdal.org/ogr2ogr.html) with the command:

 For school districts: